 - 5. a.
 There is established the Community Services Planning Council for Persons with Developmental Disabilities in the department. - The purpose of the council shall be to create, within 180 days of the date of the organization of the council, the implementation plan provided for in section 6 of this act. - b.
-The council shall consist of 17 members as follows: - (1) the Commissioner of Human Services and the State Treasurer, or their designees; the Assistant Commissioner of the Division of Developmental Disabilities in the Department of Human Services; and the chairs of the Assembly Budget and Human Services Committees and of the Senate Budget and Appropriations and Health, Human Services and Senior Citizens Committees, or their designees, who shall serve ex officio; and - (2) 10 public members, to be appointed by the Commissioner of Human Services, as follows: two advocates for persons with disabilities developmental are persons living who developmental disabilities; two family members of persons receiving services from the division who have transitioned to community living from a developmental center; a representative from the Family Education Project in the School of Public Health in the University of Medicine and Dentistry of New Jersey; a representative from the New Jersey Association of Community Providers; a representative from the Autistic Self Advocacy Network; a representative from Advocates for Alternatives, Inc.; a representative from a labor union; and a recognized national expert on developmental disabilities, public policy, and systems design and development.
+The council shall consist of 17 members as follows: - (1) the Commissioner of Human Services and the State Treasurer, or their designees; the Deputy Commissioner of the Division of Developmental Disabilities in the Department of Human Services; and the chairs of the Assembly Budget and Human Services Committees and of the Senate Budget and Appropriations and Health, Human Services and Senior Citizens Committees, or their designees, who shall serve ex officio; and - (2) 10 public members, to be appointed by the Commissioner of Human Services, as follows: two advocates for persons with developmental disabilities who are persons living developmental disabilities; two family members of persons receiving services from the division who have transitioned to community living from a developmental center; a representative from the Community Living Education Project in the School of Public Health at Rutgers, The State University; a representative from the New Jersey Association of Community Providers; a representative from the Autistic Self Advocacy Network; a Alternatives. representative from Advocates for representative from a labor union; and a recognized national expert on developmental disabilities, public policy, and systems design and development.